- Feature Name: List Subcommand

 Software Design

-We will add a new subcommand to kani-driver
+We add a new list

 Rationale and alternatives